“Meet the talented chef behind Chef’s Pili-Pili Sauce, whose experience and passion helped bring this unique flavour to life.”

-Aimé Lombaya begun creating nouvelle cuisine at the 2 Michelin Star Maraboe Hotel in Belgium from 1990-1995.
+Aimé Lombaya began creating nouvelle cuisine at the two-Michelin-star Maraboe Hotel in Belgium from 1990 to 1995.

-He has been working in London since 1996 where he has provided French, European, Modern British, Fusion and Continental Food to a number of West End and City of London establishments and eateries.
+He has been based in London since 1996, where he has delivered French, European, Modern British, Fusion, and Continental cuisine to several prestigious West End and City of London establishments.

 In 2013, he was offered the role of ‘Executive Head Chef’ for the Shoreditch Bar Group where he launched a new private members restaurant at the King’s Head in East London, serving his esteemed new fusion creations.
 Aime then proceed to successfully manage 5 more of their restaurants serving exceptionally well received menus across the UK.